JorjaFox/website/_posts-old-blog/2014-11-11-whats-got-sara-spooked.md

     - tv
 ---

-This photo from Frank Waldek comes <em>after</em> the lovely people at the CSI Writer's Room confirmed that the big Sara episode this winter is Ep #12.
+This photo from Frank Waldek comes _after_ the lovely people at the CSI Writer's Room confirmed that the big Sara episode this winter is Ep #12.
 That's "Dead Woods" and is due to air end of December... except with Football Delays, I think it'll be the third week of January.

 Still...